taxes-bad/tax-free-society/README.md

-# This is the repository for *Incremental Idle Revenue Service*.
+# This is the repository for *Incremental Revenue Service*.